TrueOpenVR/TrueOpenVR-Core/README.md

 - For developers drivers for VR devices: [sample and ready drivers](https://github.com/TrueOpenVR/TrueOpenVR-Drivers).

-- Send your fixes, patches, samples, demos, translations or etc.
+- Send your fixes, improvements, samples, demos, translations or etc.

-- Write your proposals or feature requests through "Issue" or email.
+- Write your offers or feature requests through "Issue" or email.

 - Become the developer of the standard.

 ## Standard features:
-- Truly open and free standard.
+- Really open and free standard.

 - Easy to use and configure.